-Of course, great student living starts with decent accommodation and Exeter is well ahead of the curve in this respect.
-Despite its compact size, the city offers three outstanding accommodation options.
-Picturehouse Apartments is the perfect place for those with a keen sense of style who are looking to live just a stone’s throw from the Exeter’s bustling shopping district.
-Then there are the gorgeous, split-level apartments at Dean Clarke Lofts, which are overflowing with natural light and generously sized living areas.
-Finally, Library Lofts offers an ultra-luxurious living experience, in one of the city’s top locations.
+Of course, great student living starts with great accommodation and Exeter is well ahead of the curve.
+Despite its compact size, the city offers outstanding student accommodation.
+Collegiate West Gate is the perfect place for those with a keen sense of style who are looking to live just a stone’s throw from the Exeter’s city centre.
+Just minutes from Exeter Quayside and with the universities campuses reachable by a short bus ride away – everything this cultural city has to offer is on your doorstep.

 As well as superior student accommodation, Exeter has plenty of options when it comes to entertainment.
 From cultural attractions to funky clubs, the city is brimming with activities for the ultimate Exeter student living experience.

 For a relatively small city, Exeter’s nightlife offers plenty of options.
-Timepiece is a must for students and Mosaic and Arena are also popular venues.
-If you prefer to sit and sip over a decent pub meal rather than boogie, The Fat Pig is a must-visit establishment.
+Timepiece is a must for students and if you prefer to sit and sip over a decent pub meal rather than boogie, The Fat Pig is a must-visit establishment.
 John Gandys is a great option for cocktails, as is The SpeakEasy Cocktail Lounge at ODDFellows (where you can even indulge in a cocktail masterclass in order to learn from the experts).
 If it’s live music that floats your boat, then Exeter’s Cavern Club may well become your second home!

 Retail therapy in Exeter is also fun, with high street brands rubbing shoulders with independent stores.
 And to top it all off, there’s the glorious Exeter coastline and a host of associated watersports.